How to clean a respirator face mask

 But how do you look after them properly and how do you ensure not to damage them in the process?

-How to clean an N95 mask
+How to clean a respirator mask

 The CDC have released guidance on extending the life of an N95 respirator and have recommended how best to reuse them for a limited time.
 It’s important when trying to care for an N95 mask that you weigh up the decontamination method with the risk of damaging or degrading the integrity of the mask.

 The method used to clean the mask must efficiently inactive the viral load, without compromising the filtration or fit.
-In order to re-use an FFP2/N95 mask, it must not be damaged or soiled (with bodily fluids, makeup, etc).
+In order to re-use an FFP2/N95 mask or FFP3 mask, it must not be damaged or soiled (with bodily fluids, makeup, etc).
 There are a number of methods which have shown promising results.

 Hydrogen peroxide vapour

 Researchers at Duke University have found that N95 masks can be successfully decontaminated using “specialist equipment”.
 Vaporised hydrogen peroxide was able to permeate the mask layers and kill microbes without deteriorating the mask.

 However, it’s important to note that not even some hospitals have the means or equipment to carry out this method and it certainly shouldn’t be attempted at home.